 \section{Introduction}

-In gravitation physics, a massive thin shell $\Sigma$ is a junction hypersurface of two spacetimes on which there is a non-vanishing induced energy-momentum tensor $t_{\mu\nu}$.
+In gravitation physics, a thin shell $\Sigma$ is a junction hypersurface of two spacetimes on which there is a non-vanishing induced energy-momentum tensor $t_{\mu\nu}$.
 Possible embeddings of $\Sigma$ in a given set of bulk spacetimes and the resulting $t_{\mu\nu}$ are determined by the {\it junction conditions}.
 The first junction conditions require that the induced metrics on both sides of $\Sigma$ are the same.
 Then, the second junction conditions relate $t_{\mu\nu}$ and the jump of the extrinsic curvature (transverse curvature) of $\Sigma$ if $\Sigma$ is non-null (null).
 In general relativity, the second junction conditions are derived from the Einstein equations and referred to as the Israel junction conditions for non-null $\Sigma$~\cite{Israel:1966rt} and the Barrab\`{e}s-Israel junction conditions for null $\Sigma$~\cite{Barrabes:1991ng}.
 The Barrab\`{e}s-Israel junction conditions have been reformulated by Poisson to provide a simple characterization of the thin-shell energy-momentum tensor $t_{\mu\nu}$~\cite{Poisson:2002nv}.
 (Sec.~3 in the textbook~\cite{Poisson} summarizes the junction conditions in general relativity.)